-Back to School Blues - Finding Motivation After Summer Ends
+Back to School Blues: How to Find Motivation After Summer Ends

 You know the feeling: it is the last night of summer.
 The sun is slowly setting.
 You realize school starts in less than 12 hours.
 You try to stretch out that last bit of daylight.
 Soon, it’s gone.
 Dread sets in - summer is over.